AhsenChaudhry/Mitochondria-Analyzer/README.md

 **Method 2**

 Download and open the MitochondriaAnalyzer.zip file and copy its contents to the ImageJ/FIJI “plugins” folder.
 This includes the MitochondriaAnalyzer folder as well as the dependent plugins listed above.
+*   Then download the opencv-windows-x86_64.jar file and paste into the plugins-> Adaptive Thresholding folder.
 *	The imagescience.jar file (required for the 3D ImageJ Suite) must be downloaded separately here [(Link)](https://imagescience.org/meijering/software/featurej/)

 ## Usage